DaintyJet/VChat_GTER_EggHunter/README.md

          * ```vchat.c```: The source file is "vchat.c"
          * ```-o vchat.exe```: The output file will be the executable "vchat.exe"
          * ```-lws2_32 ./libessfunc.a```: Link the executable against the import library "libessfunc.a", enabling it to use the DLL "essfunc.dll"
-   2. Launch the VChat application
+   2. Launch the VChat application.
 		* Click on the Icon in File Explorer when it is in the same directory as the essfunc dll
 2. **Linux**: Run NMap
 	```sh